gutsy-robot/policy_representation/README.md

 Running an Experiment
 --

-An example is given in run_experiments.py which combines the above steps, it does the following:
+An example is given in run_experiments.py which does the following:

 1. Prepares training and validation data for both agent classification and agent policy encoder.
 2. Trains agent classifier and saves it training plots.